 How can we improve?

-As you can see in the chart, there are the following two, or in our case three, questions of the what went well retrospective....
+As seen in the chart, there are the following two, or in our case three, questions of the What Went Well Retrospective...👀

-- Example: It's good to look at agile metrics like your team's velocity from time to time – that hasn't happened much lately unfortunately!
+✅Example: It's good to look at agile metrics like your team's velocity from time to time – Unfortunately, that hasn't happened much lately!
 We should get better at keeping track of our metrics.
-(Read more: "agile metrics")

 What Went Well Retrospective

-However, the importance of feelings should not downplay the importance of factual outcomes – both are important!
+The importance of feelings, however, should not downplay the importance of factual outcomes – Both are important!

 Especially when deadlines are tight, I like to try to focus on the results through the what went well retrospective.
 Of course, this should not be a permanent state, but you can also choose a retro format with a little more air around the ears, which is more responsive to the emotional state of the team.

 And while this can be a balancing act, it doesn't mean it has to be.
-As written before, the what went well sprint retro is a super way to shorten the retro duration and in case of tight deadlines, for example, this can be the right move both factually and emotionally. – Who feels good about sitting in long meetings on tight deadlines?
+As written before, the What Went Well Sprint Retro is a super way to shorten the retro duration.
+Especially when deadlines are tight, this can be the right move both factually and emotionally.
+Who feels good about sitting in long meetings on tight deadlines?🤐

 Now, if you're looking for inspiration for more retros formats that cover the entire spectrum, this blog article is definitely for you: 54 retrospectives for beginners and professionals.

-I could write for hours about the what went well retrospective, but I really don't want to make it more complicated than it is.
+I could write for hours about the What Went Well retrospective, but I also don't want to make it more complicated than it is.